Describe a person you have met who you want to work/study with: IELTS Speaking Cue Card

 Follow up questions

-What qualities do you think are essential for success in studies or work?
+What qualities do you think are essential for a good study partner?

 Band 7